 The Breaking Point and Breakthrough

 The years between Disney and "Espresso" weren't glamorous.
-Carpenter released albums that received critical appreciation but modest commercial success.
-She was working constantly—acting, touring, writing—but the breakthrough wasn't coming.
+Carpenter released albums that earned critical appreciation but modest commercial success.
+She was working constantly, acting, touring, writing, but the breakthrough wasn't coming.

 "I was at a really, really low point in my life about two years ago," she admitted to Interview Magazine.
 "So I was writing very few optimistic love songs."

 This period matters.
-Type 3s often hit walls when their effort isn't producing the expected results.
-The healthy response is to dig deeper into authenticity rather than chasing a different image.
-That's exactly what Carpenter did with "Emails I Can't Send" (2022)—an album that was "more dangerous," more vulnerable, more her.
+Type 3s often hit walls when their effort isn't producing results.
+The healthy response is to dig deeper into authenticity rather than chase a different image.
+Carpenter did exactly that with "Emails I Can't Send" (2022), an album that was "more dangerous," more vulnerable, more her.

 Then came Taylor Swift's Eras Tour.
-Opening for Swift exposed Carpenter to stadium-sized audiences and gave her something else: proximity to the blueprint for sustainable superstardom.
+Opening for Swift exposed Carpenter to stadium-sized audiences and gave her proximity to the blueprint for sustainable superstardom.

 During a 10-day break in France, Carpenter wrote "Espresso" in a ghost town with one little creperie.
 "I had my shot of espresso, and then I might have had some champagne, and before I knew it the song was written."